-NEXUS – Credit: Donald Dietz, courtesy of The John Cage Trust Long ago I knew that music would be my future.
+NEXUS Playing Cage’s Dance Music for Elfrid Credit: Donald Dietz, courtesy of The John Cage Trust Long ago I knew that music would be my future.
 I knew then that percussion specifically would be my passion.
 This all started in the fourth grade when I joined the school band.
-Through the years I’ve come to realize that percussion is underappreciated… Read more »
+Through the years I’ve come to… Read more »

 Posts Tagged: percussion